dhellmann/pymotw-3/source/io/index.rst

     :synopsis: Implements file I/O and provides classes for working with buffers using file-like API.

-:Purpose: Implements file I/O and provides classes for working with
-          buffers using file-like API.

 The :mod:`io` module provides access to the built-in :func:`open` function and the classes used to implement file-based input and output operations.
 The classes are decomposed in such a way that they can be